Multi-objective optimization¶

 Note

-All other steps of the setup (file save, syntax check and run) are identical to the previous experiments and can be followed there.
+All other steps of the setup (file save, syntax check and run) are similar to the previous experiments and can be followed there.
+The only difference is that there is one more injector considered, i.e., well A7.

-In this experiment, we will alter well rates such that NPV of the field is maximized while simultaneously minimizing field water production.
+In this experiment, we will optimize well rate targets such that NPV of the field is maximized while simultaneously minimizing field water production.
 The optimal results will highly depend on the weights selected from the users.
 For example, if the weight of NPV is much lower than the weight specified for FWPT, the optimal well rates would honor the rates at which the total water production are minimized (as shown in the experiment below).
+First we show results for the case with \(w_1 = 0.7\) and \(w_2 = 0.3\).